 The EMT/PCP Program at Emergency Services Academy Ltd. ("ESA") is accredited by Accreditation Canada and approved by the Alberta College of Paramedics (ACP).
 This allows successful students to apply nationwide for EMS employment.
 ESA students are taught by experienced practitioners and instructors who are career EMTs, Paramedics, Firefighters, Nurses and Medical Doctors.
 Instructors use a variety of program delivery techniques with an emphasis on repetition and hands-on skill and scenario training.
 ESA maintains a 6:1 student to instructor ratio during practical training to ensure students receive continuous evaluation and direct feedback throughout the program.

-After successful completion of the online and classroom components at ESA, each student is scheduled to complete field practicums: Clinical, Transfer and Emergency Ambulance.
+After successful completion of the online and classroom components at ESA, each student is scheduled to complete field practicums: Clinical and Emergency Ambulance.

 The EMT/PCP Program at ESA is a six month program including didactic and practicums.
 Graduation dates can vary depending on the location or length of practicums.

 Questions?
 Want to enrol?
 Contact us today.

 The EMT/PCP Program at ESA consists of twenty-seven weeks of study:

 - 30 hours of Anatomy & Physiology online module